eyulf/alexgardner.id.au/40-blacksmithing.md

 <p>Blacksmithing is a hobby for me, and I do not see myself doing this full time.
 Part of the enjoyment I find in this comes from the satisfaction of creating things, and seeing them transform from raw material into the desired item.</p>

 <p>Currently I do not own a forge, however this will soon change.
-One of my goals is establishing a mobile, historically accurate forge and accessories.</p>
+One of my goals is establishing a mobile, historically accurate forge with tools and accessories.</p>
 </div>

 <section>